OAuth2 in Datadog

 7. Use the access_token to make calls to Datadog API endpoints by sending it in as a part of the authorization header of your request: headers = {"Authorization": "Bearer {}".format(access_token)}.

-• When making calls to API endpoints, ensure that the user’s Datadog site is taken into account.
-For example, if a user is in the EU region, the events endpoint is https://api.datadoghq.eu/api/v1/events, while for users in US1, the events endpoint is https://api.datadoghq.com/api/v1/events.
-Some endpoints may also require an API key, which is created in Step 8 below.
+• Note*: API endpoints are different in each Datadog site.
+For example, if a user is in the EU region, the Events endpoint is https://api.datadoghq.eu/api/v1/events, while for users in US1, the Events endpoint is https://api.datadoghq.com/api/v1/events.

 8. Call the API Key Creation endpoint to generate an API key that allows you to send data on behalf of Datadog users.